Crypto-One-dev/Merkle-Distributor/README.md

     - Ensure that the dispute function cannot be front-run I am not sure for the front-run in dispute function.
         At first, I thought it is front running but it's not useful for airdrop.
+        Attackers don't need to do frontrunning for dispute function.
         So I made the dispute function can be called after user submit the claim.